Kazmone/Packet-Transmission/README.md

 # Packet-Transmission
-This application that uses serial port communication to transmit packets with CRC error checking.
+This application uses serial port communication to transmit packets with CRC error checking.

 The user must have COM ports configured as follows:
 > Local bridge between COM1 and COM2